regymm/PYNQ-Tutorial-Material/README.md

 - Custom IP core and the Block Design: [Here](http://www.ustcpetergu.com/MyBlog/tutorial/2020/02/20/pynq-3-ip-bd.html), using project `delaypass` and `ip_test_and_bd`.

 - Painless PS/PL communication: Coming soon.

+These projects are directly added to git(not using tcl scripts) and can be opened directly.